Michaelxk/Vue-Translator/README.md

-# word-translator
+# Word-Translator

-> Simple translator aplication
+> Simple Translator App.
+Polish - English - Spanish - Russian - Italian and other languages can be translate with this powerfull app.

 ## Build Setup